Ipstenu/join-my-multisite/readme.txt

 ==Changelog==

 = 1.4 =
-27 November, 2012 by Ipstenu
+5 Feb, 2013 by Ipstenu

 * More translation tweaks by dokkaebi
+* Fixing issues with debug errors (nothing was broken, just ugly)

 = 1.3 =